jinsung-kim/stylist/README.md

 pip install requests
 ```

+I may bundle everything in a virtual environment if the packages get too large

 ### Main TODOS (Not in any order)

 1. Add a weather API to filter out by weather conditions in an area